noreenwu/coffeeshop/README.md

 (create new drinks), "patch:drinks" (modify existing drinks), and "delete:drinks" (delete drinks).

+noreenwu@gmail.com was given Manager privileges while noreen@wufried.com was given Barist privileges.

-Viewing just the list of drinks and associated graphic does not require any special permissions.
-This is the default view for anyone viewing the site with no credentials.
+Viewing just the list of drinks with associated graphic does not require any special permissions.
+This is the default menu view for anyone viewing the site with no credentials.